vibr77/AppleIIDiskIIStm32F411/README.md

 # SmartDisk II for Apple II

-The SmartDisk II is an Apple II floppy disk emulator based on the STM32F411 (known as the blackPill)
+The SmartDisk II is an Apple II floppy disk emulator based on the STM32F411 (known as the blackPill).
+It replicates the behaviour of the DISKII and UNIDISK3.5 devices and provide a modern solution to read Apple II Images using various format: PO, DSK, WOZ, HDV, 2MG,...

+It has been made to allow copy protection disk to work like original disk.

+This project is still active a regular Software release release

 <img src="https://github.com/vibr77/AppleIIDiskIIStm32F411/blob/main/resources/readmeMainPhoto.png?raw=true" width="400px" />